-This new park features mature forest and a dense trail network and will soon connect to the pink and orange trails in Whiting Road Nature Preserve.
+This new preserve features mature forest and a dense network of easier to moderate trails that connects to the pink and orange trails in Whiting Road Nature Preserve.
 The park was conserved by former owners Gary and Judy Wood with funds provided by a New York State DEC Community Forest Conservation Grant, and a donation in honor of the late Michael A. Johnson.

-The park offers a high diversity of trees including Eastern Hemlock, American Beech, Sweet Birch, Tulip Poplar, Sugar Maple, Quaking Aspen, Black Cherry, Norway Spruce, Red Pine, White Pine, Cotton Wood, Red Oak, Red Maple, Yellow Poplar.
+The area has a high diversity of trees, including Eastern Hemlock, American Beech, Sweet Birch, Tulip Poplar, Sugar Maple, Quaking Aspen, Black Cherry, Norway Spruce, Red Pine, White Pine, Cotton Wood, Red Oak, Red Maple, Yellow Poplar.

 Wildlife is abundant.
 Deer, red and grey fox, fisher, coyote, turkey, and many avian species are commonly observed.